How do I know if the company I’m buying from is safe?

 These days, every business website should be fully secured, period.
-That means every URL should start with “https://” instead of a simple “http://” prefix.
+This means that every URL should start with “https://” instead of a simple “http://” prefix.
 Additionally, you should always check to make sure your web browser has marked the website as secure.
-In most cases this means you’ll see a green button or padlock icon near the address bar.
+If it’s secure, you’ll see a green button or padlock icon near the address bar.

-To be sure, click on that icon to observe the site’s security information and make sure its certificates are up to date.
+To be sure, click the padlock icon to see the site’s security information and to make sure its certificates are up to date.
 Most modern browsers will proactively alert you if any of these details seem questionable, but it never hurts to check yourself.

 Public Wi-Fi is one of the most common ways for hackers to find targets, and data thieves can even set up phony networks or redirect legitimate traffic from open networks to their own servers.
 That means a public Wi-Fi network is never safe—even when protected—because you’ll have no way of knowing whether a data thief is “spoofing” the connection protocols to steal data or monitor your activity.

-Entering or transmitting your payment information in that scenario would be handing it directly to the thief, so stay safe and only shop when you’re at home or on a secured network at your workplace.
+Entering or transmitting your payment information in that scenario may be like handing it directly to the thief, so stay safe and only shop when you are at home or on a secured network at your workplace.

-If a thief gets your debit or checking account numbers, they might have cleaned the entire account out by the time you realize something’s wrong.
-While you’ll eventually get that money back, it can take a long time and is often more complicated than disputing a credit card transaction.
+If a thief gets your debit or checking account numbers, they may do a lot of damage by the time you realize something is wrong.
+While you are likely to eventually get that money back, it can take a long time and is often more complicated than disputing a credit card transaction.

-Additionally, credit cards usually have stronger fraud protections than debit or checking, and most major issuers have aggressive fraud monitoring that will alert you when a suspicious transaction has occurred.
+Additionally, credit cards usually have stronger fraud protections than debit or checking accounts, and most major issuers have aggressive fraud monitoring that will alert you when a suspicious transaction has occurred.

-For the ultimate protection, only shop with disposable prepaid credit cards or virtual card numbers.
+For the ultimate protection, you may want to use a virtual card number.
 A virtual number is usually a single-use payment number that automatically deactivates once you’ve made your purchase.
 Many major banks will generate a virtual number for you for free, or you can use a third-party service such as Google or Apple Pay.

-Though it’s convenient to let your phone or computer automatically remember your login and payment information, you should resist the temptation.
-In the event your device is hacked or lost, thieves will immediately have complete access to your financial life, and would even have the additional information from personal emails and other data that they would need to answer security questions and bypass other screening measures.
+Though it is convenient to let a website, or your phone or computer automatically remember your login and payment information, you may want to resist the temptation.
+In the event your device is hacked or lost, thieves could immediately have complete access to your financial life.
+This may even extend to your personal email, which may allow hackers to bypass security measures like multifactor authentication.

-With smart network usage and good payment practices, you can keep yourself reasonably safe from identity theft when shopping online.
+With smart online habits and payment practices, you can keep yourself safe from identity theft when shopping online.
 These Rocket Lawyer documents can help if you have had your identity stolen.
 If you have more questions about shopping safely online, or identity theft, reach out to a Rocket Lawyer network attorney for affordable legal advice.